-In addition, the provisions of our termination agreement with Aquestive and our agreements with Deerfield, the holders of our 2021 Notes and the holders of our Series A Preferred Stock may discourage, delay or prevent a change in control of our company.
-For example, if we enter into a merger, an asset sale or any other change of control transaction, then Aquestive will be entitled to a percentage in the low teens of the price being paid to us and our stockholders in such transaction which is attributable to the value of KP415, KP484 or KP879.
+In addition, the provisions of our termination agreement with Aquestive and our agreements with Deerfield, the holders of our 2021 Notes and the holders of our Series A Preferred Stock and Series B-1 Preferred Stock may discourage, delay or prevent a change in control of our company.
+For example, if we enter into a merger, an asset sale or any other change of control transaction, then Aquestive will be entitled to a royalty equal to 10% of the price being paid to us and our stockholders in such transaction which is attributable to the value of KP415, KP484 or KP879, as was the case with the KP415/484 License Agreement.
 Pursuant to the Deerfield Facility Agreement, we may not enter into any major transaction without the prior approval of Deerfield, including a merger, asset sale or change of control transaction, and pursuant to the Deerfield Convertible Note, Deerfield has the option to demand repayment of all outstanding principal, and any unpaid interest accrued thereon, of the Deerfield Convertible Note immediately prior to consummation of such event.
 Further, under the Deerfield Warrant, Deerfield has the right to demand that we redeem the Deerfield Warrant for a cash amount equal to the Black-Scholes value of a portion of the warrant upon the occurrence of specified events, including a merger, an asset sale or any other change of control transaction.
 Furthermore, the indenture governing the 2021 Notes requires us to repurchase the 2021 Notes for cash if we undergo certain fundamental changes.
 A takeover of us may trigger the requirement that we repurchase the 2021 Notes, which could make it more costly for a potential acquirer to engage in a business combination transaction with us.
-Finally, in the event of a sale of the Company the holders of Series A Preferred Stock will share ratably in any distribution of our assets or other proceeds with holders of common stock on an as-converted basis without giving effect to any limitation on conversion of the Series A Preferred Stock.
-This would in turn reduce the distribution to the holders of our common stock in such change of control.
+Finally, in the event of a sale of the Company the holders of Series A Preferred Stock and Series B-1 Preferred Stock will share ratably in any distribution of our assets or other proceeds with holders of common stock on an as-converted basis without giving effect to any limitation on conversion of the Series A Preferred Stock a